has been confused. It has conflated two entirely different ModelsOfComputation

 was not an analog computer NickKeighley

-- Okay, let's not call it an analog computer then.
+- Perhaps you're just being argumentative, but okay, let's not call it an analog computer then.
 In that case, it's not a computer at all, but a machine doing physics, not computation.

 - All computers "do physics", if I understand what you mean by that, and they do computation.
 That's true whether they're electrical, mechanical, digital, analog or some combination of all of these.

-- No, computers obey physics, physics does not obey the computer.
+- No, computers (hardware) obey physics, physics does not obey the computer.
+[Edit: Do you say a car transmission is a computer, for example?]

 - True.
 No one said otherwise.